Teksta versija

 Section 10.
 Right to Request Passenger Data

-If there are grounds to believe that the passenger data may help to prevent or detect terrorism or serious or especially serious crimes, or to prevent threats to national security, the following authorities according to their competence shall have the right to request the issuance of passenger data included in the Register after the consent of a judge has been received:
+If there are grounds to believe that the passenger data may help to prevent or detect crimes related to terrorism or serious crimes, or to prevent threats to national security, the following institutions have, according to their competence, the right to request to issue passenger data included in the Register after receipt of the consent of a judge:

 2) the State Police;